alexanderlin96/Neurobatch/README.md

 2. Batch extract download links "Meta-analytic Coactivation"
 3. Batch download "Functional Connectivity" files
 4. Batch download "Meta-analytic Coactivation" files

+**Note from the Author**
+This script aims to remove the technical aspect of file retrieval for brain research purposes.
+For those using this too with the purpose to enrich and educate our world,  I hope you find this useful.

 ````
 usage: neurobatch.py [-h] -i FILE [-o FILE] [-s] [-f] [-m] [-a WORKERS] [-w SEC SEC]